D04: The Role of a Lietime

 NANNY: [patronizingly] Of course you are.
 Let's get you in the bath.

-[white noise, then a distorted voice transitions into old-Holowood romantic music]
+[static, then a distorted voice transitions into Old Holowood romantic score]

-BAJANKLES: Director Bleez!
+BAJANKLES: [over megaphone] Director Bleez!
 Bleez?
 Bleez?
-Mr Director!
-You're never going to believe who I found.
-Look at this guy: the perfect stunt double for LaCraine Lacrosse!
+Mr Director! [megaphone off] You're never gonna believe who I found.
+Look at this guy: the perfect stunt double for LaCraine LaCrosse!
 The picture is saved!
+Huh?

-ZAPZOP: [uncomfortable] Hi.
+ZAPZOP: [uncomfortable] Um, hi.
 Yeah, listen, if you're not into it, I don't have to be into it either.
 I got dragged here.

 BLEEZ: Would you pardon us one second, Mr. Whoever?